technical-shoubhik/Personal-Portfolio/README.md

 ## Full Source Code of Working Website

-This webpage was just a demo, if you're interested in buying site then contact me :). i provide life time support!
+This webpage was just a demo, if you're interested in buying site then contact me :). i'll give life time support!